 Clicking on Submit button will merge the changes.

 If needed, we can get these changes in a separate branch of your choice as these artifacts have been concluded to be complete/stable.
-We can create a branch in GIT environment with initial version as similar of master code-line at that moment.
+We can create a branch in GIT environment with initial/stable version code-line/branch at that moment (e.g. referred as master branch in GIT).
 Sample screenshots of the provided below.

 Providing a name and clicking on Create Branch will create the branch as shown below.
 In this example the branch name “my-sap-cloud-integration-artifacts-rel-1.0.0” has been used.